 It’s imperative to have your address, phone number, website URL, and hours of operation correct on GMB.
 Adding photos will entice your customers to want to come and see you or at least contact you.

 Keywords are important when setting up and maintaining your profile.
 Google will know who to show your business to if it knows what you offer.

-In 2017, Google also added the Posts feature to GMB.
+A few years ago, Google also added the Posts feature to GMB.
 With Posts, you can announce events, specials, and other information you want people to know about regarding your services and products.
 Use it.

 Remember, the only reason I found the Italian restaurant I went to was because they had everything I needed on their GMB profile.

 Once you have your GMB completed and verified (by requesting and then inputting the verification code), you can move on to citations.

 Myth #2: Citations Don’t Lead to More Visibility